-We, now, need to tell Bitbucket to use the new database.
+We, now, need to tell Bitbucket to use this new database.
 Although you can see the connection details in the administration panel while the server is running, you are not able to change it.
 We, therefore, need to do this manually.
-Go to
+Stop the server, go to

 <Bitbucket Home Directory>\shared\ folder and open the